 Dr. Fallin disputes Dr. Deisher's conclusion that paternal age has no impact on the increase in autism prevalence.
 Tr.
 713. She further opined that whether paternal age is a contributor to the rise in autism prevalence is not a question that can be answered by the data provided in Dr. Deisher's change point study.
 Id. at 714.
 Dr. Fallin explained that Dr. Deisher's conclusions are not reliable because she relies on the absolute number of live births when she should be looking at proportions of children born to older fathers.
 Id. at 715.
 If, for example, 200 total children were born in 1960, but only 10 were born to older dads, then the proportion of children born to older fathers would be five percent.
 Id.
-In 2016, if 100 total children are born and 10 are born to older dads, then the same absolute number (10) now gives way to a different proportion (10 percent).
-Id.
-Because the absolute number of live births is different today than in 1960, Dr. Fallin opines that Dr. Deisher's analysis is misleading.
+In 2016, if 100 total children are born and 10 are born to older dads, then the same absolute number of live births is different today than in 1960, Dr. Fallin opines that Dr. Deisher's analysis is misleading.
 Id. at 716.